dai-motoki/zoltraak/README_EN.md

    This will generate a requirements document based on the entered prompt.
 The generated requirements document serves as a draft, so modify and expand the content as needed.

 2. Specifying the prompt compiler (invocation formula) The prompt compiler (invocation formula) that can be changed according to the purpose is specified after the `-c` option.
+Running without this option will present you a search result that shows the top 5 most-suited compiler for your request.

    | Compiler Name | Description |
    | --- | --- |